 Issue resolved.

-But soon I realized that attaching the device to the RPI hw is actually insmod-ing the qcserial and the qmi_wwan kernel modules which are Qualcomm drivers.
-But if you are dealing with the device EM7565, in the release notes it prohibits to have qcserial and qmi_wwan drivers in the kernel and prescribes to blacklist these in the below file:
+I initially thought it was straightforward.
+But later I realised that attaching the device to the RPI HW requires insmod-ing the qcserial kernel module.
+It also involves insmod-ing the qmi_wwan kernel module.
+These are Qualcomm drivers.
+Still, with the device EM7565, the release notes prohibit having qcserial and qmi_wwan drivers in the kernel.
+They prescribe blacklisting these in the next file:

 /etc/modprobe.d/blacklist-modem.conf.